Superman Emergency Squad: Pre-Crisis

 Prior to the Crisis on Infinite Earths reboot, the Superman Emergency Squad is a group of miniaturized Kryptonians from the bottle city of Kandor, which is housed in Superman's Fortress of Solitude.
 The Squad provides assistance to Superman when he is incapacitated or otherwise occupied.
-Members of the squad include Superman's look alike cousin Van-Zee (who also uses the secret identity Nightwing), and Don-El, the captain of the Squad.
-In the early appearances of the Squad, the members were specially selected due to their close resemblance to Superman; later stories dropped this concept.
-Their costumes were originally modeled on that of Superman but with the 'S' in an elongated triangle.
+Members of the squad include Superman's cousin Van-Zee (who also uses the secret identity Nightwing), and Don-El, the captain of the Squad.
+In early appearances of the Squad, the members were specially selected due to their close resemblance to Superman; later stories dropped the concept.
+Their costumes are originally modeled on Superman's, but with the Superman logo in an elongated triangle.

 The Squad goes into action whenever they receive a signal from Superman, or see that he is in trouble while monitoring him.
-To leave the shrunken city of Kandor, the Squad uses a small rocket ship to fly up to the cork that seals the mouth of the bottle.
+To leave Kandor, the Squad uses a small rocket ship to fly up to the cork that seals the mouth of the bottle.
 They then expose themselves to a enlarging gas that causes them to grow from their regular microscopic size to several inches in height.
-This gives them the ability to force the cork out of the mouth, allowing them access to the outside world (in later stories, the Squad installs a door in the cork, to facilitate exits and entrances).
-Once outside the bottle city the Squad members, like all natives of Krypton, gain the same powers and abilities as Superman.
+This gives them the ability to force the cork out of the mouth, allowing them access to the outside world.
+In later stories, the Squad installs a door in the cork to facilitate exits and entrances.

 Post-Crisis

-A new version of the Squad appeared in the Crisis reboot, now renamed Kandorian Emergency Squad.
+A new version of the Squad appeared in the Crisis reboot, now renamed the Kandorian Emergency Squad.
 Instead of providing emergency assistance to Superman, it now acts as a policing unit in Kandor.
 The Squad is led by Cerizah, sister of Superman's ally Ceritak.
 In Superman: The Man of Steel #100 (May 2000), the Emergency Squad leaves Kandor to help Superman defeat Hank Henshaw.
 As time passes at a faster rate in Kandor, the current status of the squad is uncertain.